pgRouting/pgrouting/src/astar/doc/pgr_aStarCost.rst

 where the starting vertex is fixed, and stop when all ``end_vids`` are reached.

   - The result is equivalent to the union of the results of the one to one `pgr_astar`.
-  - The extra ``end_vid`` in the result is used to distinguish to which path it belongs.
+  - The extra ``end_vid`` column in the result is used to distinguish to which path it belongs.

 :Example:

 .. literalinclude:: doc-aStarCost.queries
-   :start-after: -- q3
+   :start-after: --q3
-   :end-before: -- q4
+   :end-before: --q4

 .. index::
     single: aStarCost(Many to One) -- Proposed